When Bias Meets Business

 Now, I am all for bold self-expression, but here’s the thing - I personally know over a dozen LGBTQ+ business owners, including close friends and family, and not one of them looks like that.
 Some wear jeans and T-shirts.
 Some live in athleisure.
 Some are all about tailored blazers and power heels.
 That’s the beauty of it - they’re all different.
 But Adobe’s algorithm had decided to shove the entire community into one loud stereotype.
 And that got me thinking about how often that same thing happens in every corner of business.

-Lunch With Rick • A Real-Life Reminder This topic was already fresh in my mind when I sat down for lunch today with Rick Babyack, owner of Uniq Catering
+This topic was already fresh in my mind when I sat down for lunch today with Rick Babyack, owner of Uniq Catering (side note - if you have not tried Rick's food, stop reading and book Uniq Catering right now!).

 Rick is a Korean-born American who grew up in an all-white, anglo-saxon community in Northern New Jersey.
 Over Talkin' Tacos, Rick shared some of the wild stereotypes he ran into - not just from his classmates and neighbors, but from his own family even.
 Some people assumed he would automatically be a straight-A math genius.
 Others figured he would only date or be attracted to Korean women - because heaven forbid anyone in his community understand that there are NO barriers to attraction!
 Even within his family, there were expectations about who he should marry, what kind of career he should chase, and how he was supposed to act.